LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Templates/Overview.md

 </table>
 -->

-### How to Create an Automation from a Template
+### Create a bot from a template

-1. Select New Automation from Conversation Builder
+1. On the Bots dashboard, click **New Bot** in the upper-right corner.

-2. Choose the industry vertical and template use case
+2. Select the template.

-3. Review what the template includes (dialogs, intents/entities, integrations, etc.)
+3. Review what the template includes (dialogs, intents/entities, integrations, etc.), and click **Create Bot**.

-4. Configure the parts that need to be customized (API Integration details, brand voice in dialog interactions, etc.)
+4. Configure the parts that need to be customized (API integration details, brand voice in dialog interactions, etc.).